 Dithering is most commonly used on highly restrictive palettes.
 As graphics hardware became more capable (with larger overall palettes, as well as greater numbers of colours allowed on screen at once) dithering became largely uncessesary.
 It is however still used, where highly restrictive palettes are self-imposed.

 Pixel art has experienced a resurgence in recent years (along with retro gaming in general).

 It’s now common to deliberately impose the limitations of old computer hardware to create visuals that effectively emulate retro computer and gaming system visuals.
 The degree to which artists do this varies.
 Some use exact resolutions and conversions of the actual gaming system palettes, some are less concerned with authenticity.

 Pixel art has become an art form in itself.
 It’s also often used in modern, small scale indie game development to give a retro feel and elicit nostalgia.

-Today, commercial art packages, or even dedicated pixel sprite editors are used to create pixel artwork.
+Today, commercial art packages, or even dedicated sprite editors are used to create artwork.

 Difficulty of Creation

-It’s a common misconception that pixel art is easier to create than modern, high resolution 2D digital art.
+It’s a common misconception that creation is easier than modern, high resolution 2D digital art.
 This is not the case.

 Drawing pixel art is a very particular skill, to get good results.
 The restricted colour palettes and resolutions actually require artists to be much more precise in their choices, with slight changes making huge differences to the resulting artwork.
 Plus, it’s impossible to resize or rotate artwork and maintain the crisp look.
 So changes can require elements to be redrawn again from scratch.
 This often makes it much more time consuming to produce.